Hammersmith: A growing story

 “Mr. Shaw, do you know Mr. Littler?
 Oh, Mr. Shaw!”
 In her agitation, Ruby clasped the hand Shaw had begun extending.
 “I think we can manage, what with the two of us!”

 Hogben, to his audience, talked up the wonders of the telephone.
 He loathed the telephone.
 He blamed the object for ruining his act.
-The first instinct he’d had, greeted at the Hammersmith opera house with free cable service (he’d sent one to an old creditor…why not?), with blankets, hot coffee, chicken and dumplings, a folding chair to sit on, Mack’s daughter the second person to offer him a temporary home (angry, for some reason, when he told her he’d accepted Mrs. Bard’s)…had been to strike while this iron was hot.
+The first instinct he’d had, greeted at the Hammersmith opera house with free cable service (he’d sent one—“Never under water.
+Have no worries”—to an old creditor…why not?), with blankets, hot coffee, chicken and dumplings, a folding chair to sit on, Mack’s daughter the second person to offer him a temporary home (angry, for some reason, when he told her he’d accepted Mrs. Bard’s)…had been to strike while this iron was hot.
 Hearts don’t stay soft forever.

-“Looks like all you got going is a couple of picture shows,” Hogben had started off.
+“Looks like all you got going is a picture show.
+Ladies’ Water Color Society,” Hogben, reading the pasted-up notice, had started off.

 “Well, it’s Holy week coming up.”